Fast effective and fun education at the click of a button.

 If you do not find this sort of thing hugely irritating, it is pretty useful, and may give you a different perspective on how to use your time.

 War and Peace is a true classic.

 These ten fantastic reads should certainly give you some food for thought this World Book Day.
-So if you find yourself looking for a new story to get stuck into before heading off to University, why not give one of these a try?
+So, if you’re looking for a new story to absorb before heading off to University, why not give one of these a try?